UBCSailbot/polaris-debug-tools/README.md

 note: add auto setup of can line (run ip up) to program
 note: add function to reset can line (down then up)

+Regular CAN up:
+"CAN1 Up", "sudo ip link set can1 up type can bitrate 500000 dbitrate 1000000 fd on" CAN up command with loopback (use if using candump can1):
+"CAN1 Up", "sudo ip link set can1 up type can bitrate 500000 dbitrate 1000000 fd on loopback on"